Double soft-thresholded model for multi-group scalar on vector-valued image regression: Modeling framework

-The shared part facilitates centering the latent processes $\widetilde{\bbeta}_g(\bv)$'s and thus, improve computational performance.
-Then the sparse, piece-wise smooth spatially varying coefficient $\balpha_g(\cdot)$ captures the deviation of the group $g$ from the centered effect.
-We thus further apply ST2N characterization to model $\balpha_g(\bv)$'s.
 Although the latent process and the thresholding parameter are not separately identifiable as discussed above, different thresholding parameters induce different levels of shrinkage.
+It brings more flexibility to the model fitting.
 Hence, we set group-specific separate thresholding parameters to allow different levels of sparsity in $\balpha_g(\bv)$'s.
 To summarize, we propose the following model for our multi-group setting,